WebGL 02: "Movement and Color"

 Demo Code

 Okay!
-Now that we have a bunch of helpers, a class to help move around an individual shape, definitions for all of our vertex data, and shader code prepared, we can write the demo function that puts everything together!
+Now that we have a bunch of helpers, a class to help move around individual shapes, definitions for all of our vertex data, and shader code prepared, we can write the actual dang demo!

 Let's get down the basic boilerplate, like mentioned above, but with a bit of extra logic to help with tracking time between frames: